 In enduro style mountain biking, you get to avoid most of the uphill work thanks to the use of an uplift such as van or ski lift to get you to that drop off point.

-Although enduro style mountain biking is predominantly down hill it shouldn’t be confused with pure DH riding.
+Although this style of mountain biking is predominantly down hill it shouldn’t be confused with pure DH riding.
 That’s a whole different ball game altogether!

-The unspoilt mountains of the Pyrenees lend themselves beautifully to the sport of enduro-style mountain biking.
+The unspoilt mountains of the Pyrenees lend themselves beautifully to the sport of enduro mountain biking.

-It’s no coincidence that the Pyrenees are host to a number of enduro mountain biking championships.
+It’s no coincidence that the Pyrenees are host to a number of enduro mountain biking championship events.

 One form of uplift in the area is the gondola ski lifts which operate throughout the summer months.